 Maria Johnson, MA, CCC-SLP

-Director, Youth & Family Innovations Lead Research Clinician and Trainer, Charisma Virtual Social Coaching
+Director, Youth and Family Innovations Lead Research Clinician and Trainer, Charisma Virtual Social Coaching

 Findings from this randomized controlled trial (RCT) suggest students can significantly improve gist-reasoning and fact-learning abilities by engaging in SMART™ strategies to support the ability to abstract meaning.